Staff Prep 03: Postgres Indexing Strategy, What, When, and in What Order

 When NOT to index

 Every index you add has a write cost.
 INSERT, UPDATE, and DELETE must maintain all indexes on the table.
 On a write-heavy table with 10 indexes, each write touches 10 index pages.
-This is why "just add an index" is not a free optimisation.
+"Just add an index" is not a free optimisation, and I've seen teams add themselves into a corner that way.

 Indexes are generally not worth it when:

-- The column has very low cardinality (e.g., a boolean
+- The column has very low cardinality (say a boolean

-is_deletedon a table where 99% of rows haveis_deleted = false) — the planner may prefer a seq scan anyway. - The table is tiny (<1000 rows) — sequential scan fits in one I/O.
+is_deletedon a table where 99% of rows arefalse).
+The planner will often prefer a seq scan anyway. - The table is tiny (under 1000 rows).
+Sequential scan fits in one I/O.

 - The column is rarely queried but written to frequently.

-- You already have a composite index where this column is the leftmost prefix — a separate single-column index is redundant.
+- You already have a composite index where this column is the leftmost prefix, so a separate single-column index is redundant.

 -- Find unused indexes (from pg_stat_user_indexes)